 Our Strategic Goals

 All of our students are priority learners with high and complex needs.
-It is the role of our teachers to meet each student at their individual point of learning and deliver programmes based on the students’ Individual Education Plans.
-(I.E.P.)
-Our therapists (speech/ language, physio and occupation) have specialised ‘health –based’ expertise to prepare our students to access the curriculum.
+It is the role of our teachers to meet each student at their individual point of learning and deliver programmes based on the students’ Learning Plans.
+Our therapists (speech and language, physio and occupational) have specialised health–based expertise to prepare our students to access the curriculum.
 Our associate staff (teacher aides) support student learning in the classroom by following programmes of integrated teaching and therapy with our students.

 ENGAGEMENT WITH OUR FAMILIES AND WHANAU

 Our families are our whanau.
 When we enrol a student, we ‘enrol’ their family in whatever form that may take.
 It is all about those around each child who have a special role in their lives.
-We work closely with families and whanau formally through IEP meetings and reviews and informally virtually daily via text, email, phone, notebook or seesaw.
+We work closely with families and whanau formally through Mahi Tahi (Parent Partnership) meetings and reviews and informally virtually daily via text, email, phone, notebook or seesaw.

 Family members are welcome in our school.
 We are so pleased when they are able to attend our school ‘events’ days and see how their child learns, engages and enjoys the many aspects of school.